mozilla/normandy-actions/docs/driver.rst

    NotificationOffered
       Emitted after the notification bar is shown to the user.
    NotificationClosed
-      Emittered after the notification bar closes, either by being closed manually by the user, or automatically after voting.
+      Emitted after the notification bar closes, either by being closed manually by the user, or automatically after voting.
    LearnMore
       Emitted when the user clicks the "Learn More" link.